anaclumos/bing-chat-for-all-browsers/README.md

 # Bing Chat for All Browsers

 > **Note**<br/> **You need a Microsoft account that has access to the new Bing Chat to use this extension!**
-> If you don't have access to the new Bing Chat, you can join the waitlist at [bing.com/chat](https://bing.com/chat).

 <a href="https://chrome.google.com/webstore/detail/bing-chat-for-all-browser/jofbglonpbndadajbafmmaklbfbkggpo">